 Former state Attorney General Heidi Heitkamp gave Democrats their best opportunity to keep the seat of retiring five-term Sen. Kent Conrad.
 Republicans hoped first-term Rep. Rick Berg will repeat the party’s success of 2010, when they took over retiring Democrat Byron Dorgan’s seat.

-The state with the lowest unemployment in the country has a history of split-ticket voting, giving Heitkamp an opportunity to show her independence from national Democrats.
-She's publicly disagreed with Obama on issues like energy, which she points to as evidence she won't be a rubber stamp.
+The state has a history of split-ticket voting, giving Heitkamp an opportunity to show her independence from national Democrats.
+She’s publicly disagreed with Barack Obama on issues like energy, which she points to as evidence she won’t be a rubber stamp.
 She enjoyed high favorables and solid support from Republican ticket-splitters and has hammered Berg for his connection to a controversial real estate company.

 Ohio: Sen. Sherrod Brown (D) vs. Josh Mandel (R)

 Primarily because of those frequent trips from President Barack Obama and Republican candidate Mitt Romney, the contest between Brown and Mandel played out in Ohio against the backdrop of the presidential election.

 Fueled by Super PAC money and advertising, the race got nasty at times.
 In total, $67 million dollars was spent in the election, according to the Center for Responsive Politics.
 Much of that – $34 million – was sent by outside groups advocacy groups.